-Table 4 provides a description of each screener included in addressing KQ 2.
-We present the skills screened, the summary scores, time to complete, appropriate ages for administration, the source of the screening information, and when available, reliability data.
+Table 4 provides a description of each screening instrument included in addressing KQ 2.
+We present the skills screened, the summary scores, time to complete, appropriate ages for administration, source of the screening information, and when available, reliability data.
 In some cases, we obtained the reliability information from test manuals.
-We review the evidence on the accuracy of screening by considering who does the screening and whether demographics such as age, race, and ethnicity and risk factors facilitate screening.
-Table 5 provides accuracy statistics separately for parent rated screeners, and Table 6 provides statistics for trained examiners.
-We report sensitivity, specificity, prevalence, positive and negative predictive value, positive and negative likelihood ratios (LRs), as well as 95% confidence intervals (CIs) for sensitivity and specificity.
+We review the evidence on the accuracy of screening by considering who does the screening and whether demographics, such as age, race, and ethnicity, and risk factors facilitate screening.
+Table 5 provides accuracy statistics for parent-rated instruments, and Table 6 provides statistics for those administered by trained examiners.
+We report sensitivity, specificity, prevalence, positive and negative predictive values, and positive and negative likelihood ratios (LRs), as well as 95% confidence intervals (CIs) for sensitivity and specificity.
 However, we caution that the positive and negative predictive values are virtually meaningless in studies where the prevalence exceeded 10 percent, because investigators chose a random sample from among children with negative screens to complete the reference measures.
-As such, we do not discuss them in the text.
-When accuracy statistics were not provided by the author, we calculated them ourselves using an online calculator (Appendix E).
+Therefore, we do not discuss them in the text.
+When accuracy statistics were not provided by the author, we calculated them ourselves using an online calculator123 (Appendix E).

-We calculated median test statistics across all parent rated and trained examiner screeners separately.
+We calculated median test statistics across all parent-rated and trained examiner instruments separately.
 In some cases, a study calculated separate statistics for each reference measure; we calculated the median accuracy statistics across all measurements across all studies.
 We calculated the median rather than the mean because the accuracy statistics were somewhat skewed.
 When more than one study examined the accuracy of an instrument, we determined the median of the accuracy statistics for that instrument and discuss it separately in the text.
-We report the accuracy statistics by age when there is variation by age at screening.
+We report the accuracy statistics by age when there was variation by age at screening.